Ph.D. student, History of Art (Ancient Art)

-Carolyn is now in her fourth year at Yale.
-During her time here, she has had the opportunity to intern at the Yale University Art Gallery, and to travel to Greece and take part in the Summer Session of the American School of Classical Studies.
+Carolyn is now in her fifth year at Yale.
+During her time here, she has had the opportunity to intern at the Yale University Art Gallery, and to travel to Greece and take part in the Summer Session of the American School of Classical Studies, and to participate in the CCL/Mellon Foundation Seminar in Curatorial Practice.
 Her main interests include Greek art, particularly pottery and votive reliefs, religion, mousikē, and the complex interplay between viewer, object, and ritual.

-- The Complex Sensations of Mousik? in Archaic and Classical Greek Art
+- The Complex Sensations of Mousikē in Archaic and Classical Greek Art

 - “Liberating the Gods: The Permeability of the Frame on Classical Greek Votive Reliefs.”
 April 19–20 2013, A Symposium on the History of Art, The Frick Collection and the Institute of Fine Arts of New York University.

 - Formal Response for the Panel “Embodying the Text in the Greco-Roman World: ‘Figure Poems,’ Graffiti, Magic Squares, and Other Verbal Objects.”
 Double Stories — Doubles Lives: Reflecting on Textual Objects in the Pre-Print World.
 April 2012, Yale University.